 For example, if scheduled interviews and scorecards submitted are relatively high, but you are mostly rejecting candidates, you might be spending too many hours interviewing people who are not a good fit.
 In this case, more vetting early on could eliminate candidates who would never pass your more resource-expensive face-to-face stage anyway.

-Generate an interviewing activity per job report
+Interviewing activity per job report

-On the Essential Reports page, scroll to the Stay on top of Current Recruiting Activity section and click Interviewing Activity.
+Scroll to the Stay on top of Current Recruiting Activity section and click Interviewing Activity.

 The interviewing activity per job report will generate.

-|Candidates Entered||Shows how many candidates were moved into a particular stage in a given period.
+Shows how many candidates were moved into a particular stage in a given period.
 It could contain duplicates if you moved one candidate into a stage on two different jobs.
 Candidates who bypass a stage will not be tallied for that stage.
-For example, if a candidate was moved directly from Application Review to the Face-to-Face interview, all in between stages will not record that candidate in their tallies.
+For example, if a candidate was moved directly from application review to the face-to-face interview, all the stages between will not record that candidate in their tallies.

 Shows how many candidates were moved out of a particular stage in a given period, including rejections.
-It could contain duplicates if you moved one candidates out of a stage on two different jobs.
+It could contain duplicates if you moved one candidate out of a stage on two different jobs.

-|Candidates Rejected||Shows how many applications were rejected from a particular stage in a given period.
+|Candidates rejected||Shows how many applications were rejected from a particular stage in a given period.
 It could contain duplicates if you rejected one candidate from two different jobs.|

-|Interviews Created||The number of interviews that were created and sent to interviewers in a particular period.
+|Interviews created||The number of interviews that were created and sent to interviewers in a particular period.
 Meant to show how much scheduling is being done, this column ignores the date the interview takes place and only looks at when it was initially set up.|

-|Number of Interviews||The number of interviews that happened or are set to take place in a given period.
+|Number of interviews||The number of interviews that happened or are set to take place in a given period.
 Meant to show how many interviews actually took place, this column ignores the interview creation date and only looks at when it was scheduled to occur.|

-|Candidates Interviewing||The number of candidates with any interviews scheduled for a given period.
+|Candidates interviewing||The number of candidates with any interviews scheduled for a given period.
 One candidate could have four interviews as part of a face-to-face stage, but this column will only count one distinct person for all of those interviews.
 It could contain duplicates if you scheduled one candidate on two different jobs.|

-|Scorecards Submitted||The total number of scorecards submitted by all of your users in a given period.
+|Scorecards submitted||The total number of scorecards submitted by all of your users in a given period.
 Assuming one is filled out for every interview that takes place, this will give you an idea of how many total interactions your staff has had with candidates.|

-|Candidates Rated||The number of candidates with any scorecards submitted for them in a given period.
+|Candidates rated||The number of candidates with any scorecards submitted for them in a given period.
 One candidate could have four scorecards as part of a group interview stage, but this column will only count one distinct person for all of those scorecards.
 It could contain duplicates if you submitted scorecards for one candidate on two different jobs.|

-|Tests Sent||The total number of unique take home tests sent to candidates.
+|Tests sent||The total number of unique take home tests sent to candidates.
 Re-sending a test does not impact this number|

-|Tests Submitted||The number of completed take home tests received.
+|Tests submitted||The number of completed take home tests received.
 A test sent in a previous time period may be completed in a later period.|

 Interviewing activity per job report filters